malaikagalvan/IDS2024S/hw/5/README.md

   + Temperature column: Quantitive, Numerical, Continous, Unordered.
 7. Coordinate axes
 8. The Robinson map of the globe depicts the earth's angular and area distortions
-9. The black or red one
+9. All of them are valid
 10. A data set that can be logically joined from either end of the scale 11.
   + Qualitative color scale: used to distguisdh discrete items or groups that do not have an intrinsic order.